 Dubrovnik was at the heart of one of most prosperous Maritime Republics during the Renaissance Period, and this wealth is clear to see in the magnificent and endlessly photogenic Old Town, overlooking the Adriatic.
 The best views are to be had from the historic city walls.

 Check out of your hotel today, and make your way to Dubrovnik Airport for your flight back to London.
 If you’d rather not fly, we can suggest a different route home.
 Perhaps catch a ferry to Bari and then return up the spine of Italy?
 Please call us for details.

 Typical hotels on this itinerary

 Hotel Rum is a boutique hotel, housed in a historic building in the centre of Budapest.
 Bedrooms are categorised by rum varieties such as ‘light rum’, ‘spiced rum’ and ‘black rum’.
 There is also a Southeast Asian restaurant called Urban Tiger, and a rooftop bar.
 Complimentary Wi-FI internet access is available throughout the hotel.

-The Danubius Health Spa Resort is located close to Lake Heviz and offers extensive on-site wellness facilities.
+The Ensana Thermal Aqua Health Spa is located close to Lake Heviz and offers extensive on-site wellness facilities.
 Bedrooms are all air-conditioned with a balcony and seating area.
 There is also a spa and wellness centre as well as a restaurant serving Hungarian and international cuisine.